Tuesday, 23 September 2014

 This special language cannot be formed from terms that point to more than one world object, since we need maximum objectivity in Mathematics: All is supposed to be abstract and perfect.

-The cardinality is infinity in what regards our capability of counting, of seeing, and etc.
+The cardinality is infinity in what regards our capability of counting, of seeing, etc.

-This way, both situations create the same effect on our eyes and in our heads, but they are situations that are very different if the perspective of the World of Mathematics is considered.
+Both situations create the same effect on our eyes and in our heads but they are situations that should be very different if the perspective of the World of Mathematics is considered.

 How do we deal with the straight line world?